Ramsterz/sites/trendy/www/wp-content/plugins/powr-about-us/readme.txt

 Your WordPress website represents you, your brand, or your company.
 Own it, with fully customizable design.
 POWr About Us allows you to create your plugin precisely the way you'd like it.
 Select and adjust colors, background design, borders and edges, and lots more.
 Match the rest of your website perfectly, with no more coding confusion or pricey designer fees.
 <br>
 = CUSTOMER SUPPORT =
 It's a tough world out there, but you don't need to go it alone.
 POWr's customer support team is made up of top notch people, working hard to insure you get the help you need.
-Our full <a href='https://www.powr.io/knowledge-base'>Knowledge Base</a> is available 24/7.
+Our full <a href='https://www.powr.io/knowledge-base'>Help Center</a> is available 24/7.
 Additionally, there's great email support available any time, with live chat available during peak hours.
 We are here to help you!

 == Installation ==
 Download, install, and activate POWr About Us.
 <br>
 <br>
-Then drop the widget anywhere in your theme.
+Then drop the plugin anywhere in your theme.
 <br>
 <br>
 Or add to a page/post with the POWr Icon in the WP text editor.